Common Career Mistakes and How to Avoid Them

 Not Establishing Goals

-Do you have a clear picture of where you’d like to be in the next one year or two years?
-Failure to set goals that are achievable will hinder progress.
-Establish clear long-term and short-term goals, focusing on those that have the greatest impact on your career advancement.
-To increase your satisfaction at work be sure your goals align with your personal preferences.
+Do you have a clear view of where you’d like to be in the next one year or two?
+If you don’t set realistic goals, it can slow progress.
+Set clear short and long-term goals that prioritize those that will have the greatest impact on your career advancement.
+To boost job satisfaction, ensure that these objectives align with your personal goals.

 - Participate in resource groups for employees.